New York City's only surfing beach is finally primed for overnight tourists

 Post-Sandy

-No matter where visitors choose to lay their heads at night, the boardwalk, all 5.5 miles of it, is the same no matter which block you enter at.
+Regardless of where visitors choose to lay their heads at night, the boardwalk, all 5.5 miles of it, is the same no matter which block you enter at.

 Rockaway Beach is NYC's longest beach and the only one where you can legally surf.